teresaheidt/Employee-Tracker/readme.md

 ## Issues:
 There were some bugs in the code.
 Commented out in the server.js file are the code snippets that did not run.
 For FUTURE to be solved!
 1. View budget
-2. Delete department
-3. Update employee manager
+2. Update employee manager
-4. View all employees by manager
+3. View all employees by manager
-5. Update employee role
+4. Update employee role

 ## Links:
 [Link to Github](https://teresaheidt.github.io/Employee-Tracker/)